gipplab/AnnoMathTeX/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0.

 <!--## Built With

 * [Django](https://www.djangoproject.com) - The web framework used-->

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/AnnoMathTeX/contributing) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors